Nursing Support and Care Worker

 - hospital work

-- other work with families, the elderly or people with disabilities
+- work with families, the elderly or people with disabilities

-- any work that involves helping people, or customer service
+- work that involves helping people, or customer service

 - first aid experience